Lumbar Fusion Surgery

 Other conditions that may be treated by a spinal fusion surgery include a weak or unstable spine (caused by infections or tumors), fractures, stenosis or deformity.

 At each level in the spine, there is a disc space in the front and paired facet joints in the back.
 Working together, these structures define a motion segment and permit multiple degrees of motion.
-Two vertebral segments need to be fused together to stop the motion at one segment, so that an L4-L5 (lumbar segment 4 and lumbar segment 5) spinal fusion is actually a one-level spinal fusion.
+Two vertebral segments need to be fused together to stop the motion at one segment.
+This will make an L4-L5 (lumbar segment 4 and lumbar segment 5) spinal fusion practically a one-level spinal fusion.

 A spine fusion surgery involves using bone graft to cause two vertebral bodies to grow together into one long bone.
-Bone graft can be taken from the patient’s hip (autograft bone) during the spine fusion surgery, harvested from cadaver bone (allograft bone) or manufactured (synthetic bone graft substitute).
+During the spine fusion surgery, a bone graft can be;

-In general, a lumbar spinal fusion surgery is most effective for those conditions involving only one vertebral segment.
+In general, a lumbar spinal fusion surgery is most effective for the conditions involving only one vertebral segment.
 Most patients will not notice any limitation in motion after a one-level spine fusion.
-Only in rare cases should a three (or more) level fusion surgery for pain alone be considered, although it may be necessary in cases of scoliosis and lumbar deformity.
+A level three or more fusion surgery can only be considered for the pain alone in rare cases.
+Although, it may be necessary in cases of scoliosis and lumbar deformity.

 When necessary, fusing two segments of the spine may be a reasonable option for treatment of pain.
-However, spinal fusion of more than two segments is unlikely to provide pain relief because it removes too much of the normal motion in the lower back and places too much stress across the remaining joints.
-It should be only performed in rare cases.
+However, spinal fusion of more than two segments is unlikely to provide pain relief.
+This is because it removes too much of the normal motion in the lower back.
+It also places too much stress across the remaining joints.
+It should only be performed in rare cases.

-There are several types of spinal fusion surgery options, including:
+There are several types of spinal fusion surgery options, such as;

-It is important to note that with any type of spine fusion surgery, there is a risk of clinical failure (meaning that the patient’s pain does not go away) despite achieving a successful fusion.
-Obtaining a successful result from a spine fusion requires and accurate preoperative diagnosis, a technologically adept surgeon, and a patient with a reasonably healthy lifestyle (non-smoker, non-obese) who is motivated to pursue rehabilitation and restoration of their function.
+It is important to note that with any type of spine fusion surgery, there is a risk of clinical failure.
+It means that the patient’s pain might not go away partially or completely despite achieving a successful fusion.
+Obtaining a successful result from a spine fusion requires and accurate preoperative diagnosis, a technologically adept surgeon, and a patient with a reasonably healthy lifestyle, (such as a non-smoker, non-obese).
+The patient must be motivated to pursue rehabilitation and restoration of their function.

 Preparation before Surgery